 - If you’re at a restaurant, ask about the hidden sugars and carbs in sauces and condiments.
 Ask for the sauce or condiment to come on the side so you can give it the quick taste test with your fork.
 When in doubt, avoid them altogether.

 2. Too much protein

-Track your protein consumption for comparison to your goal protein range.
+- Track your protein consumption to make sure you’re falling within your goal protein range.

-Consider ‘spot’ measuring your protein foods a few times each week or every meal for a few days in a row, and double check that you are within your goal protein range.
+- Consider measuring your protein foods a few times each week or every meal for a few days in a row, and double check that you are within your goal protein range.

 3. Too much fat

-For some, as little as one or two drinks can impact weight loss.
-Beyond just its contribution of calories, alcohol interferes with the digestion and utilization of other nutrients, including fat.
-If you’re hitting a weight plateau and drink alcohol, evaluate your alcohol intake.
+For some people, as little as one or two drinks can impact weight loss.
+Beyond just contributing calories (and sometimes carbohydrates), alcohol interferes with the digestion and utilization of other nutrients, including fat.
+If you’re hitting a weight plateau and drink alcohol, take a look at your alcohol intake.
 Consider the type and the volume of alcohol you’re consuming.
-The carbohydrates and calories can add up quickly, and not to mention, we sometimes tend to reach for food when drinking - whether hungry or not!
+The carbohydrates and calories can add up quickly, and we sometimes tend to reach for food when drinking - whether we’re hungry or not!

 Emotions, Habits, and Hunger